 With a backlog of last year’s matrimony peppered throughout the typical barrage of summer couplings, chances are favorable that you will attend a wedding this year.
 With most of us itching to return to some semblance of our social lives, free food and drinks, music, dancing, and bearing witness to the power of true love sound like a pretty good gig.

 Well, it’s all fun and games until you realize you were allotted a wedding plus one and don’t know who to bring.
 Sure, some guests have a shoo-in like a spouse or a fiancé, but what if you don’t?
 That’s when the art of bringing a plus one at a wedding becomes much more than an exercise in basic math.

-To help Waycroft residents, and Americans in general, navigate this unusually dense wedding season, we decided to analyze wedding date habits.
+To help Waycroft residents, and Americans in general, navigate this unusually dense wedding season, we decided to analyze wedding plus one habits.
 We surveyed more than 1,200 Americans to help you understand wedding plus one rules, wedding date demographics, and the party fouls to avoid at all costs.

 Read on to see what we found!

 Wedding bells are Bringing (Plus Ones)

 Unsurprisingly, wedding plus ones are a staple of most guest lists.
 Of our survey respondents, 51.7% have been a plus one themselves while marginally fewer, 47.2%, have taken someone as a plus one to a wedding they were invited to.
 While both experiences are common, the majority (60.8%) agreed that it is favorable to bring a plus one rather than to be one!